skpathak2/NIFI2-on-GCP/README.md

 > Credits:- This is Forked from [hdfs-to-gcs](https://github.com/GoogleCloudPlatform/hdfs-to-gcs/tree/main) contributed by mandeeptrehan Mandeep Singh Bawa

-Below scripts provision required resources for Hdfs to GCS solution on GCP.
-Use these instruction only when you can not have external IP and Internet access on the VMs.
+Below scripts provision required resources for deploying NiFi2 on GCP.
+This deployment does not need internet access on the VM, neither external IPs.
 Note that in this deployment only a single user is authenticated by login with username and password in the UI.
 This feature supports a minimal amount of attempts for security and is not recommended.
 - provider.tf: specifies "google" as the cloud environment, the project and region where the solution is deployed and the path for service account credential file.
 - nifi.tf: provisioning a cluster of Ubuntu based GCP compute instances with NIFI installed and launched.
 - nifi-ca.tf: provisioning a Certitficate Authority server which certifies NIFI cluster instances and bastion host machine